trixi-framework/Trixi.jl/docs/src/visualization.md

 ![makie-example](https://user-images.githubusercontent.com/1156048/127914785-bb87cff5-92b2-4e72-9ed1-9c04f4f81a73.png)

-The plot can be rotated (click and hold), zoomed in and out (scroll up and down), and shifted (hold right click and drag).
+The plot can be rotated (click and hold), zoomed in and out (scroll up and down), and panned (hold right click and drag).
 Two toggle buttons control whether mesh lines are visible on top of and below the solution.